A shorter version of this work was published by the Georgia Political Review here.

 This article needs some background before you read it.

 After posting the article to Facebook, it proceeded to go viral in a way I never expected.
 Simply by friends sharing the article it got posted and re-posted across numerous social media platforms.
 Within 2 days it had been clicked on over 5000 times in over 10 countries.
-In all, the article has received almost half a million views.
+In all, the article has received almost half a million views across 32 countries.

 Thousands of strangers reached out to me, including law professors, former government/intelligence officials and journalists, to discuss my work.
 A film student even asked to make a documentary based on this article.